eduardorittner/mtx/README.md

 than it (should be fixed with draw-cursor func)
 - Cursor is able to go until line.len(), not line.len() - 1.
 This is necessary
 for now as there is no "append" insert capability
+- Cursor is not shown on status message prompt

 ### Text editing